TheUnsocialEngineer/Antiland/sphinx/source/index.rst

 Features:

--Modern Pythonic API using async/await syntax
+Modern Pythonic API using async/await syntax

--Easy to use command system for creating bot commands
+Easy to use command system for creating bot commands

--access to users, chat rooms and messages
+access to users, chat rooms and messages

 Installation
 ============